ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 # Leave-one-out CV

-There are k training subsets and the validation sets used for evaluation of the trained model.
-Each time or at each iteration a different fold is used for training and validating.
-Note that the test subset remains untouched as it’s the final hold-out set (used only once), but the distribution of training and validation sets differs at every fold.
+For 4-fold, there are 4 training sets and 4 validation sets.
+Each time (each iteration) a different fold is used for training and validating the model.
+The test set remains untouched as it is the one final set (used only once), but the distributions of training and validation sets differ at every fold.

 <img width="640" height="465" alt="loocv" src="https://github.com/user-attachments/assets/5a9eee44-f5ed-4c2d-9eb0-88b1ee82b3eb" />

-At the end of the procedure, we'll take the average of the validation sets' scores and use it as our model's estimated performance at training.

-The CV approach typically does not overestimate the prediction error as much as the validation set approach could for small training datasets.
+At the end of the procedure, we take the average of the validation sets' scores and use it as the model's estimated (training) performance.
+And finally, the test (prediction) error is estimated.
+With CV, the model generalizes well.
+The CV approach typically does not overestimate the prediction error.

 -----

+There are [two goals](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/de0b3818af489bb76b20b5268e1b0419d0c91d65/_posts/assets/breiman.pdf) of analysing data - *information* and *prediction*.
+And there are two approaches toward these goals - *data model* and *algorithmic model*.

+The methods to measure model error must also be picked and utilized accordingly.
+For example, linear regression is an interpolation model by construct and the adjusted R^2 (goodness of fit) parametric approach is suitable for it.

+When it comes to prediction with algorithmic models like neural nets, model error is measured utilizing non-parametric resampling approaches like CV.

+Therefore, we use either assumptions or data in order to adjust for the optimism and estimate model error as accurately as possible.